dekunw/integrated_AEB_AES/README.md

 ## ZOH
 "ZOH" means the model with fixed sample time discretized by Zero-Order-Hold(ZOH).
-It was built before implementing FOH(First-Order-Hold).
+It was built before implementing First-Order-Hold(FOH).
 There are several files of great interest.

 1. "LateralController1.slx" is a model directly adapted from some official example where an Adaptive MPC block is used.
 2. "LateralControllerDIY.slx" replaced the adaptive MPC block with a self-written matlab function as lateral controller.
 It includes two controllers if you open the file you will see.
 The top one is ZOH controller while the bottom one is newly-made FOH controller.